 No campus visits required, learn anytime from any place

-Regionally accredited by the New England Associate of Schools and Colleges (NEASC)
+Regionally accredited by the New England Commission of Higher Education (NECHE)

 Our support staff work with you every step of the way